voedger/reqmd/worklog.md

 ### reqmdfiles => reqmd.json

-- CopilotAgent.Claude: Switch from reqmdfiles.json to reqmd.json
+- CopilotAgent.Claude: Switch from reqmdfiles.json to reqmd.json🤔
   - Nothing on context
   - CopilotAgent found multiple files to change but still it is necessary to migrate from ReqmdfilesMap to Reqmdjson structure
+- CopilotAgent.Claude: Migrate MarkdownContext.rfiles from ReqmdfilesMap to Reqmjson.
+Modify processing logic accordingly.👍
+  - But tests do not work🤔
+- CopilotAgent.Claude: Fix Test_ParseCoverageFootnote.👍
+- Copilot.Claude: Implement custom JSON serialization for Reqmdjson to meet the requirements.👍

 ### Design: Changes processing